my4andle/oveflow_toolkit/README.md

 sudo python2 attack_skeleton.py --rhost <target_ip> --rport 1434 --proto udp --exploit MS02_039

 # Note
 I am uploading this code to use as a reference during my OSCP lab and exam report.
-There may be bugs, I may not update, it just needs to be accessible to offensive security instructors to prove my work.
+There may be bugs and I may not update this ever.